Understanding Scientific Research

 - Thank You to Our Podcast Sponsor: ShopAIP (2:34)

 - When you visit ShopAIP’s website, you can quickly find ingredients by category.
 Today, I’m highlighting crunchy snacks.
 Part of making a healing diet sustainable is having healthy options when cravings hit.
-Some of my favorites are Sweetpotato Awesome (featured in my Superfood Sardine Salad recipe) and Rosemary Pork Clouds (that I love on road trips).
 See ShopAIP’s entire chip selection here.